 Since confronting

-Despite my profound dissatisfaction at being forced to know about the existence of yet another trans-obsessed, pseudo-moral, scammerific white woman with the supernatural willpower to make her own mediocrity everyone else’s problem—the case of Stepfanie Tyler provided me an opportunity to refine some of that gooey, visceral intuition I spoke about earlier.
+Despite my profound dissatisfaction at being forced to know about the existence of yet another trans-obsessed, pseudo-ethical, scammerific white woman with the supernatural willpower to make her own mediocrity everyone else’s problem—the case of Stepfanie Tyler provided me an opportunity to refine some of that gooey, visceral intuition I spoke about earlier.

 We go through this cycle every time a tool shows up that makes something faster, cheaper, or more accessible.
 The establishment mocks it.
 Then fears it.
 Then tries to regulate it.
 Then adopts it.
 Then pretends they loved it all along.
 It’s never really about the tool.